 Patents were originally intended to enable the proliferation of creativity and innovation – not to protect and hide it from view.
 With the Centre of Applied Innovation’s Global Innovation Commons we have the unique capability to uncover the single largest repository of human innovation on earth.

-These are disclosures of innovation that have either expired or were left unprotected within specific markets which can be used to inform and activate new academic and economic activity.
-Most of the world’s industrial and academic R&D never sought patent protection in Australia.
-That means that Australia is uniquely positioned to lead the recycling, repurposing and redeployment of those foundational innovations that come from around the world.
-This recycling effort can include the use of patents for one of their long-forgotten purposes – namely to stimulate others to spring from them to unanticipated new ideas.
+The vast majority of these disclosures of innovation have either expired or were left unprotected within specific markets which can be used to inform and activate new academic and economic activity.
+Over 92% of the world’s industrial and academic research and development institutes have never sought patent protection in Australia.
+Australia is uniquely positioned to lead the rediscovery, repurposing and redeployment of those foundational innovations that come from around the world.
+This rediscovery effort can include the use of patents for one of their long-forgotten purposes – namely to stimulate creativity and innovation towards new unanticipated ideas.

 At Melbourne Polytechnic we also deeply believe in our social responsibility and with the Global Innovation Commons we have the opportunity to work with our students and partners to develop projects with extraordinary global consequence.

 Maintained by Web Developer and Administrator, M&CC.